danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 log in, since the tokens are invalid.
 Here, however, we will never receive a 401.
 We therefore have to trigger these mechanisms by doing the following:

-* Kill the Internet connection and perform a clean install, so that the app does not have any cached data.
+ * Kill your connection and perform a clean install, to remove all stored data.

-* Add a breakpoint to the `authService.authorizeApplication` call in the retrier.
+ * Add a breakpoint to the retrier's `authService.authorizeApplication` call.
  * Run the app.
 The app should now fail the request and activate this breakpoint.

-* Bring the Internet connection back online and resume the app.
-This should make the authorization call succeed and have Alamofire successfully retry the request.
+ * Bring the connection back online and resume the app.
+ * This should make the auth request succeed and have Alamofire retry the request.

 That's it!
 Alamofire should now retry any failing request that are not auth ones.

 ## Step 12 - Adapt all Alamofire requests

-Sometimes, you have to add custom headers to every request you make to an API.
+Sometimes, you have to add custom headers to every request you make to an api.
 A common scenario is to add `Accept` information, auth tokens etc.

 To adapt any Alamofire requests before they are sent, you just have to implement